By

 Even experienced managers struggle to strike the right balance between honesty and empathy.
 Poorly delivered feedback can damage trust, lower morale, and stall progress.

 What is constructive feedback?
+(Definition + example)

 When delivered effectively, it builds trust, drives improvement, and creates a more open, productive environment.

-Key characteristics of constructive feedback:
+Key characteristics of constructive feedback

-- Focuses on solutions rather than just highlighting problems
+Focuses on solutions, not just highlighting problems

-- Provides clear, specific, and actionable input
+Provides clear, specific, actionable input

-- Is delivered respectfully and with positive intent
+Is delivered respectfully, with positive intent

-Why is constructive feedback important?
+Why is feedback important?

 While it's easy to focus on what's going well or avoid difficult conversations altogether, growth often comes from well-delivered feedback.
 Constructive feedback isn't just helpful — it's essential to long-term success and team alignment.